abhik-roy/mtg-card-collection-app/apps/api/docs/testing.md

 docker compose up --build
 ```

-The compose file mounts the SQLite dev database for convenience; swap the `DATABASE_URL`
-for a managed Postgres instance before deploying to production.
+Ensure a PostgreSQL instance is available (the provided compose stack exposes one on
+`localhost:5432`).
+Update `DATABASE_URL` as needed for production deployments.

 The Jest configuration automatically transpiles TypeScript via `ts-jest`.
-Each
+The
-e2e test spins up a temporary SQLite database cloned from `dev.sqlite`, so the
+e2e harness provisions a dedicated PostgreSQL database per suite (using the
-default `DATABASE_URL` only needs to point at that file.
-No additional services
-are required.
+connection string from `DATABASE_URL`) and tears it down after tests finish.
+Run `docker compose up db -d` before running the suite locally, or point to an
+existing Postgres instance.

 ## Coverage highlights